Chromosome Segregation and the Plane of Cell Division

 During cell division, microtubules of the mitotic spindle impart forces to accomplish two important functions: (i) Spindle microtubules capture chromosomes and pull the DNA apart into two equal sets. (ii) Astral microtubules interact with the cell cortex and rotate the entire spindle towards a predefined axis.
-These complex microtubule-mediated events of force generation are controlled precisely, during every cell division, to ensure the accurate segregation of the genome and proper orientation of the spindle.
+These complex microtubule-mediated events of force generation are controlled precisely, during every cell division, to ensure the accurate segregation of the genome and proper plane of cell division.
 The molecular details of how microtubule interaction with chromosomes and the cell cortex are established and monitored remain unclear.
-To uncover the biochemical principles that govern microtubule-mediated functions during chromosome segregation and spindle orientation, we use a combination of high-resolution cell biology and high-throughput biochemistry tools.
+To uncover the biochemical principles that govern microtubule-mediated functions during chromosome segregation and spindle rotation, we use a combination of high-resolution cell biology and high-throughput biochemistry tools.

+Every human being experiences tens of trillions of cell divisions.
+And errors in division start accumulating in all tissues throughout the body.
 Defects in chromosome segregation can lead to chromosomal instability and aneuploidy, hallmarks of aggressive cancers.
-Defects in spindle orientation can lead to incorrect plane of cell division and loss of tissue organization, commonly found in solid cancers.
-So, we are also interested in using the molecular knowledge of microtubule regulation and function to develop targeted cancer therapeutic tools.
+Defects in spindle orientation can lead to incorrect plane of cell division and loss of tissue organization, commonly found in age-related disorders.
+So, we work with pharmacogenomics experts for employing our knowledge of mitosis and microtubule regulation to develop therapeutic and diagnostic tools.

 Mechanisms of chromosome-microtubule capture: The End-On Conversion Process

 Microtubules capture chromosomes at a specalised sub-micron sized multi-protein structure called the ‘kinetochore’.
 Correct attachment of kinetochores to microtubule-ends is important for translating microtubule growth and shrinkage into pulling and pushing forces that move chromosomes.
-In a way, the kinetochore acts as a machine-control unit that can regulate microtubule growth and shrinkage phases and thereby, control the powering of chromosome movement (reviewed in Tamura and Draviam, 2012).
-Thus it is important that the ends of microtubules are tethered properly at the kinetochore; how tethering to microtubule-ends is achieved is not understood.
+In a way, the kinetochore acts as a machine-control unit that can regulate microtubule growth and shrinkage phases and thereby, controls the powering of chromosome movement (reviewed in Tamura and Draviam, 2012).
+Thus it is important that the ends of microtubules are tethered properly at the kinetochore; how tethering to microtubule-ends is achieved is not understood and this is our primary focus of study.

 Regulation of cortex-microtubule interaction: Biased spindle rotation and orientation maintenance

-The mitotic cell cortex recruits force-generators (Gαi-LGN-NuMA-dynein/dynactin) that directly interact with astral microtubules of the mitotic spindle and mediate the rotation of the spindle.
-We developed a semi-automated tool to monitor the temporal evolution of spindle movements during mitosis and uncovered a phase of biased spindle rotation in early mitosis.
-We showed that cortical force generators are required for the biased rotation (Corrigan et al, 2013).
-However, the cortical force generators are dispensable for stable maintenance of an already oriented spindle, suggesting the presence of unrecognized cortical tethering mechanisms.
+The mitotic cell’s cortex recruits force-generators (Gαi-LGN-NuMA-dynein/dynactin) that pull the astral microtubules of the mitotic spindle and thus mediate spindle rotation.
+We developed a semi-automated software Spindle3D to monitor the temporal evolution of spindle movements during mitosis and showed that cortical force generators are required for the biased rotation (Corrigan et al, 2013).
+We find that the cortical force generators are however dispensable for the stable maintenance of an already oriented spindle, suggesting the presence of unrecognized cortical tethering mechanisms.
 How is the spindle stably positioned in the absence of LGN and cortical force generators?
 We are currently investigating this using microtubule and spindle tracking tools in combination with protein depletion and mutant protein expression studies.

 3 key publications